 The Nevada non-disclosure agreement (NDA) is contract between two (2) parties in which one individual agrees not to divulge certain confidential information or use it for their own interests.
 This agreement is usually drafted when trade secrets are being shared between an employer and an employee or contractor as it allows the employer to protect themselves from financial loss and unjust competition.
 Once signed, the contract becomes legally binding and the information is protected.
-However, information will not be considered confidential information if it was publicly known at the time of disclosure or if it was known by the receiving party before its disclosure.
+However, the information will not be considered confidential information if it was publicly known at the time of disclosure or if it was known by the receiving party before its disclosure.

 Laws – NRS 600A.010